MichaelBrueggemann/sheepsmeadow/README.md

 Advanced model statistics will be provided via python scripts for the sake of easier manipulation.

-# How to run a simulation?
+# How to start 'Sheepsmeadow'?

 ## Prerequiesites
 - you need to install `make` on your machine